 The smell of gas coming from the tailpipe: One of the first and most common signs that your car is leaking oil is the smell of gas coming from the tailpipe.
 There are various types of vehicles affected by this, and the smell can even penetrate into the car cabinet in some cases.

 The exhaust emits blue smoke: Another sign that oil is leaking into your spark plug well is if the exhaust emits blue smoke.
 This is caused by oil burning in the engine and can be a sign of a serious problem.
 When oil is put on the spark plugs, it changes how efficiently an engine burns fuel.
 The ECU will try to tweak its ratio in order for more of what’s being offered to go into creating power rather than coming out as exhaust gas with nothing burned up inside.

 Misfiring engine: You may have noticed that your engine is misfiring.
 This can be due to an incomplete fuel/air mixture combustion in any of the cylinders, with oil on spark plugs there are fewer chances for generating enough sparks needed for complete ignition so you’ll start noticing these problems more often.

 Decreased Engine Performance: If your car’s engine performance has decreased, it may be a sign that oil is leaking into the spark plug well.
 This can be due to the fact that when oil burns, it creates a carbon deposit on the spark plugs.
 This carbon deposit can cause the spark plugs to misfire, which in turn can lead to a decrease in engine performance.

 Engine Backfiring: Another sign that oil is leaking into your spark plug well is engine backfiring.
 This occurs when the mixture of fuel and air in the cylinders is not burning completely.
-When this happens, some of the mixture can escape through the exhaust system and cause the engine to backfire.
+When this happens, some of the mixtures can escape through the exhaust system and cause the engine to backfire.